 - All of the above items required for federal aid.

-- Be accepted to Lakeland College.
+- Be accepted to Lakeland University.

 How to Apply

 We've assembled the following steps to aid you in the process of applying for financial aid.
-It is recommended that the applications be completed at least five weeks prior to the start of the term to ensure the timely processing of your financial aid award.
+It is recommended that the applications be completed at least six weeks prior to the start of the term to ensure the timely processing of your financial aid award.

 After you've completed all the application requirements, you will receive an Award Letter.
 This will contain a financial aid award based on the maximum amount for which you are eligible.